syv0n/SAVIS4/savis4/README.md

 <img width="1721" src="https://github.com/syv0n/SAVIS4/blob/master/savis4/Savis4/src/assets/2MCI2.png">
 Two Means Confidence Interval feature in our Angular application allows users to load, analyze, and visualize data for two distinct groups, calculating and displaying confidence intervals for their mean differences.
 Users can interactively adjust data, run simulations, and explore statistical results through dynamic charts, enhancing understanding of data distributions and variability.

-### User Manual
+### User Manual (WIP)
 <img width="1721" src="https://github.com/syv0n/SAVIS4/blob/master/savis4/Savis4/src/assets/User-Manual-Screenshot.png">
 The User Manual page provides users with guidance on how to use the site's statistical tools, including hypothesis testing, graph generation, regression analysis, and confidence interval calculations.
 It explains each tool’s purpose and helps users interpret and apply the results for data analysis.
+This feature is currently a <b>Work in Progress (WIP)</b>, and is still being developed to explain more features such as the calculator, regression, correlation, and other features.

 ### Calculator
 <img width="1721" src="https://github.com/syv0n/SAVIS4/blob/master/savis4/Savis4/src/assets/calculatorReadme.png">
 The Cacluator feature provides a user-friendly interface for performing basic arithmetic operations directly within the SAVIS4 platform.
 It is accessible by a toggle button on the top left on every page.
 It supports addition, substraction, multiplication, division, percentage calculations, and positive/negative toggling.
 The calculator is designed with a clean, responsive layout that adapts to light/dark mode, making it a convenient tool for students performing quick computations while engaging with statisitcal analysis.
+This feature is currently a <b>Work in Progress (WIP)</b>, and its "Advanced Mode" feature is still being developed to include several other calculation functions and symbols.
+Additionally, the calculator's ability to move its window dynamically and resize it is still being worked on.

 # Pre-requisites
 * NodeJS